School Essentials2025-05-07T21:48:59+00:00

 Karakia

 Karakia is held each morning at 8.50am Unless there are parental objections, each child is expected to attend karakia.
-Karakia is carried out by the whole school during assemblies – on Monday morning and Friday afternoon.
+Karakia is carried out by the whole school each week day morning and at the conclusion of the school days.

 Library